 Each different measurement system, or standard (as in “the metric standard”), can give a certain impression to someone who uses a different system.
 When my bike measured my speed in kilometers per hour, I momentarily thought that maybe I was going fast, though it only took a split second to quickly adopt a better hypothesis – my speedometer is malfunctioning.
 The price of nectarines seemed high until I realized I was buying 2.2 pounds per unit, though that was tempered by the fact that one dollar was only worth about 0.89 Euros.

 But there are measurement systems that can be starkly different, valuing different items in deeply contrasting ways.
-As an example, while at a party a number of years ago, a person who I had briefly met a couple of times but whom I barely knew started our conversation with this question: “Do you own your home or rent?”
-For this person, this was apparently the most important thing he could know about someone, revealing his measurement standard.
-Our culture has many standards, often overlapping, including income, size of home (or its zip code), type of car, career, education, vocabulary, dress size, and many other measurements.
+As an example, while at a party several years ago, a person whom I had briefly met a couple of times but whom I barely knew started our conversation with this question: “Do you own your home or rent?”
+For this person, this was the most important thing he could know about someone, revealing his measurement standard.
+Our culture has many standards, often overlapping, including income, size of the home (or its zip code), type of car, career, education, vocabulary, dress size, and many other measurements.
 Less often is the standard based on integrity, kindness, or patience.